raghav-menon/EpaiSession13/README.md

 ## count_violations1
 Function to count the violations.
 Uses a dictionary to count the number of violations by each brand car.
 This would include data even if the name of the car is black or violation description is blank

+The deepnote link to the notebook is https://deepnote.com/project/Untitled-Python-Project-gBsAOT-QQX2MKZO66Bk75Q/%2FSession13.ipynb